 Applicants must meet the admissions and audition standards for CCM’s MM and AD programs in violin, viola, cello or double bass.
 Finalists will be brought back to Cincinnati for a second audition with CSO musicians, thanks to the grant funding.

-CCM and the CSO are now accepting applications for the 2021-23 class of Fellows.
+CCM and the CSO will begin accepting applications for the 2022-24 class of Fellows on September 1.
 The application deadline is December 1.